AdaHop-Cyber-Security/PiArmy/README.md

    Comprehensive logging is implemented, with configurable log levels and output options to aid debugging and analysis.

 6. **Disclaimer:**
-   A detailed disclaimer reminds users that unauthorized scanning is illegal and that the author is not responsible for any misuse.
+   Unauthorized scanning is illegal and the author is not responsible for any misuse.

 Happy scanning!